yshavit/llm-notes/book/03-The-LLM/01-llm-architecture.md

 It's fine if you don't know what these terms mean.
 I explain them as we go.
 :::

-The output of all this is a probability distribution over every token ("word", very roughly) that the LLM knows about, representing how likely that token is to be the correct next token.
+The output of all this is a probability distribution over every token (every "word", very roughly) that the LLM knows about, representing how likely that token is to be the correct next token.
 The LLM then picks that most likely token, adds it to the text, and repeats the process with the new token added.

 {drawio}`images/overview/llm-flow`